jitsi/handbook/docs/devops-guide/docker.md

 #### Let's Encrypt configuration

-If you want to expose your Jitsi Meet instance to the outside traffic directl<, but don't own a proper TLS certificate, you are in luck because Let's Encrypt support is built right in.
+If you want to expose your Jitsi Meet instance to the outside traffic directly, but don't own a proper TLS certificate, you are in luck because Let's Encrypt support is built right in.
 Here are the required options:

 Variable | Description | Example